 To date over 150 students have completed the course.
 Of these, the majority found medium or long term employment in taxonomy, and many have continued to PhD studies.
 Although the course is not a guarantee for future employment, it has facilitated access to various jobs in the past - at research institutions, councils, conservation agencies etc.

 Applicants should have a university degree, or its equivalent, in a biological or environmental science.
 Relevant work experience is desirable.
 Evidence of proficiency in English must be provided if this is not the applicant's first language.

 Further information and application forms can be obtained from:

-The Postgraduate Secretary, King's Buildings, Mayfield Road, Edinburgh EH9 3JR, United Kingdom
+The Programme Administrator, King's Buildings, Mayfield Road, Edinburgh EH9 3JR, United Kingdom

-For further information, also see the website for the Edinburgh School of Biological Sciences Graduate Programmes
+For further information, also see the webpage for the course on the University of Edinburgh website.

 Dr Louis Ronse de Craene, Royal Botanic Garden Edinburgh, Telephone +44 (0)131 248 2804, Fax +44 (0)131 248 2901